‘Leave the Building': Texas Walkout Escalates Voting Battles

 Covering politics in the Lone Star State.

 It was a dramatic, last-ditch revolt: One by one, Democrats headed for the exits and disappeared down corridors.
 The voting machines on their abandoned desks were locked.
-In the unlikely event of a "call of the House" -- an extreme remedy to secure a quorum, mobilizing state troopers to forcibly bring absent members back -- Democrats chose a hideout that was unmistakable in meaning: Mt.
-Zion Baptist Church, a Black house of worship more than 2 miles (3.22 kilometers) away.
+In the unlikely event of a “call of the House” — an extreme remedy to secure a quorum, mobilizing state troopers to forcibly bring absent members back — Democrats chose a hideout that was unmistakable in meaning: Mt.
+Zion Baptist Church, a Black house of worship more than 2 miles away.

 The rebellion gave Democrats and voting rights allies nationwide a morale-raising moment after months of racking up losses in GOP-controlled statehouses, where Republicans have rushed to enact a wave of strict voting laws in response to former President Donald Trump’s false claims that the 2020 election was stolen from him.